E3 Expo Leaks The Personal Information Of Over 2,000 Journalists

 The Entertainment Software Association, the organization that runs E3, has since removed the link to the file, as well as the file itself, but the information has continued to be disseminated online in various gaming forums.
 While many of the individuals listed in the documents provided their work addresses and phone numbers when they registered for E3, many others, especially freelance content creators, seem to have used their home addresses and personal cell phones, which have now been publicized.
 This leak makes it possible for bad actors to misuse this information to harass journalists.
 Two people who say their private information appeared in the leak have informed Kotaku that they have already received crank phone calls since the list was publicized.

 The existence of this document was first publicized in a YouTube video that journalist Sophia Narwitz posted to her personal channel on Friday night.
-(Narwitz has not yet responded to Kotaku’s request for more details about the discovery of this document.)
 In her video, Narwitz described how the file could be accessed: “On the public E3 website was a web page that carried a link simply titled ‘Registered Media List.’
 Upon clicking the link, a spreadsheet was downloaded that included the names, addresses, phone numbers, and publications of over 2,000 members of the press who attended E3 this past year.”

 Again, the E3 website has since been updated to remove this link, but cached versions of the site do indeed show that a link titled “Registered Media List” used to appear on a “Helpful Links” page.
 For some time yesterday, even after this page was removed, clicking on the link in the easily-accessible Google cached version of the page would download the spreadsheet from the E3 website’s servers.